laviediu/laviediu.github.io/_posts/2025-12-03-adult-wasteland.md

 yet I expect no one to come and return.<br>
 <br>
 The pain lingers in my skin, it itches,<br>
-but scratching risks permanent damage.<br>
+but scratching risks permanent damages.<br>
 <br>
 This is a foreign language,<br>
 the one without dictionary to translate<br>